thoughtspot/thoughtspot.github.io/pages/admin/setup/sync_users_and_groups_from_ldap.md

 ---
 title: [Sync users and groups from LDAP]
-tags: [formatting]
+tags: [Security_SAML_LDAP_AD]
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "Use this procedure to synchronize your ThoughtSpot system with an LDAP server."
 sidebar: mydoc_sidebar
 ---
-Use this procedure to synchronize your ThoughtSpot system with an LDAP server.

 Before synchronizing users and groups, you will need this information:

 -   IP address and port of the server where your ThoughtSpot instance is running.
 This hostport is needed in the following format `http(s)://<host>:<port>` or `http(s)://<domain>`.